-The Head Office put me in contact with Helen, who answered all my questions about the structure of the course.
+The Head Office put me in contact with a practitioner who answered all my questions about the structure of the course.
 She seemed friendly and easy to speak to.
 However, I had my doubts about the training.
 Would I really benefit from it?
 And how was I going to sit on a chair for four hours, for three consecutive days?
 At that point, I couldn’t go out for more than two hours.
 But at the same time, I knew that I had to take a chance if I wanted to improve.
 After all, I read story after story of individuals with various diseases taking back their lives.
 Why couldn’t I?
 The world around me was moving, and I couldn’t sit still and watch anymore.
 I couldn’t allow myself to be forgotten.
 I owed it to myself to try.
 I signed up for the course in September, and off to London I went.

 The first day of training began difficult but grew easier as the day moved along.
 I met other people who suffered from similar conditions, and their stories struck me as genuine and real.
 I related to everyone’s symptoms and experiences, and I felt safe in sharing my own.
 Four hours passed by so quickly; I didn’t feel tired, and I didn’t need to leave early.
 Confidence soon started to replace the initial anxiety, and I knew that I had made a difference.

 The second and third days brought their share of challenges, but I did not give up.
 I knew I was only going to be in London for less than a week, and I wanted to make the most of it.
-Although learning to use the LP did not come natural to me, Helen supported me, and every one of us.
+Although learning to use the LP did not come natural to me, my practitioner supported me, and every one of us.
 I knew I needed more time and experience with it, so I kept trying, even though sometimes I felt that the rest of the group was moving faster than myself.

 As of today, it has been just over three months since I attended the LP.
 I have seen my strength and confidence slowly build up, and I have created a new life for myself.
 I no longer live in my bed, nor do I pity myself for anything.
 I’ve attended two professional workshops and trainings since then, and I even took a short trip to Belfast, NI.
 I did not collapse, nor did I worry incessantly about falling ill or falling down.
 When I look back at my life over the past five years, I cannot believe how far I’ve come in such a short time.
 Most of all, I am grateful.